 A table in Excel is a list of data with multiple rows and columns.
-What the Excel tables offer more than a conventional data list is Excel tables facilitate more features such as sorting, filtering, etc. In this article, we are going to discuss all the facts that you need to know about Excel tables such as table creation, renaming, and so on.
+What the Excel tables offer more than a conventional data list is Excel tables facilitate more features such as sorting, filtering, etc. In this article, we are going to discuss five different ways to name a table in Excel.
+So, let’s start this article and explore these methods.

 You are recommended to download the Excel file and practice along with it.

 Creating an Excel table is quite easy and it’s just a matter of a few clicks.
 Excel enables us to transform a list of data into an Excel table.
 Now you are going to learn the process of creating an Excel table from a list of data.
 For demonstration, we will use the Product Price List as our dataset as shown in the image below.

 To Create an Excel table from a list of data you need follow the steps given below.